Brittany Beaches - Plage de l’Écluse Dinard

 Credit: S Moller via Wikimedia

-Perros-Guirec is a chic, family-friendly resort at the heart of the Pink Granite Coast and is home to the second to last entry on our list – Plage de Trestraou.
+Perros-Guirec is a chic, family-friendly resort at the heart of the Pink Granite Coast and is home to the second-to-last entry on our list of Brittany beaches – Plage de Trestraou.
 Wide, sandy, and great for a traditional bucket-and-spade type holiday, this stretch of beach is sheltered by rocky outlets at either end and is backed by a bustling promenade with shops and eateries.
 Making it one of the best beaches in Brittany for a more traditional seaside day out.

 Brittany Beaches - Lostmarc'h

-Yes, you read that right, there’s actually a beach on this list that offers up a little bit of history!
-An ancient area with a cliff fort and menhir from the Iron Age, as well as ruins of a 17th-century lookout, LostMarc’h is great for a wild coastal walk to these sites.
-The beach is a good spot for surfing too, with fairly consistent Atlantic swells completely unsheltered, however, it’s not really a safe spot for swimming as there are strong currents and no lifeguards.
+Yes, you read that right; there’s a beach on this list that offers up a little bit of history!
+An ancient area featuring a cliff fort and menhir from the Iron Age, as well as the ruins of a 17th-century lookout, LostMarc’h is ideal for a wild coastal walk to these sites.
+The beach is also a good spot for surfing, with fairly consistent Atlantic swells that are completely unsheltered; however, it’s not a particularly safe spot for swimming, as there are strong currents and no lifeguards.

 Brittany beaches map

-Did our list of best beaches in Brittany make you want to explore this lesser-known coastline?
-We’ve got a great selection of villas in Brittany close to all the sandy action!
-If you’re just not sure what you’re after, give our concierge team a shout – they’ll be happy to help you find your next coastal getaway!
+Did our list of the best Brittany beaches make you want to explore this lesser-known coastline?
+We’ve got a great selection of villas in Brittany that are close to all the sandy action!
+And if you’re interested in adding special extras to your holiday, give our concierge team a shout – they’ll be happy to help!

 Looking for a full list of villas to rent this year?
 Check out our villa holidays page here.